mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 ---

 I've been using a lot of products with recommendation engines lately, so I decided it would be cool to build one myself.
-Recommender systems can be loosely broken down into two categories: **content based systems** and **collaborative filtering systems**.
+Recommender systems can be loosely broken down into three categories: **content based systems**, **collaborative filtering systems**, and **hybrid systems**.

 Content based recommender systems use the features of items to recommend other similar items.
 For example, if I'm browsing for solid colored t-shirts on Amazon, a content based recommender might recommend me other t-shirts or solid colored sweatshirts because they have similar features (sleeves, single color, shirt, etc.).